pgjdbc/pgjdbc/docs/content/documentation/server-prepare.md

 ### Activation

 Previous versions of the driver used PREPARE and EXECUTE to implement server-prepared statements.
 This is supported on all server versions beginning with 7.3, but produced application-visible changes in query results, such as missing ResultSet metadata and row update counts.
 The current driver uses the V3 protocol-level equivalents which avoid these changes in query results.
+The Extended Query protocol prepares a temporary "unnamed statement".
+See [Extended Query](https://www.postgresql.org/docs/current/protocol-flow.html) Section 53.2.3 for details.

-The driver uses server side prepared statements **by default** when `PreparedStatement` API is used.
-In order to get to server-side prepare, you need to execute the query 5 times (that can be configured via `prepareThreshold` connection property).
+The driver uses the Extended Protocol **by default** when the `PreparedStatement` API is used.

-An internal counter keeps track of how many times the statement has been executed and when it reaches the threshold it will start to use server side prepared statements.
+An internal counter keeps track of how many times the statement has been executed and when it reaches the `prepareThreshold` (default 5) the driver will switch to creating a named statement and using `Prepare` and `Execute`.

 It is generally a good idea to reuse the same `PreparedStatement` object for performance reasons, however the driver is able to server-prepare statements automatically across `connection.prepareStatement(...)` calls.